 - 26% In Key Stage 2

-- There are 26 children on roll who have a statement of SEN or and Education, Health Care Plan.
+- There are currently 22 children on roll who have an Education, Health Care Plan.

 Resource Base for children designated as having Complex Needs.

 We have a 18 place Resource Base on site for children who have complex needs.
 All children who have a place within the resource base have a Statement of SEN or an Education Health Care Plan (My Plan in Wiltshire).
 Each child follows a personalised timetable and the aim is always for every child to be included within their mainstream class during the course of the day.
 The Resource Base is split into two rooms called Rainbow Room and Sunshine Room.
 They cater for children across the primary age range and the rooms are located within the main body of the school.
 Each classroom has its own small playground and outside area.
 There is wheelchair access to both rooms.
 The resource base is currently staffed with two teachers and the equivalent of three full-time Teaching Assistants and three Teaching Assistants who support individual needs.
 Children who have particular funding attached to their My Plan or Statement may also have a Teaching Assistant supporting them.

 · We have two full time pastoral Teaching Assistant who are non-class based and supports children individually, in small groups both within and outside of the classroom.